The Journeys of Israel, Part I

 There at Elim the Bible records 12 wells.
 The words in Hebrew say enot mayim, “eyes of water.”
 And so these are springs as noted here, but not really wells as it was translated in Exodus.

 There are also seventy palm trees.
-The word is temarim, which is the plural of Tamar, the same name as the daughter of Judah who bore his child.
+The word is temarim, which is the plural of Tamar, the same name as the daughter-in-law of Judah who bore his children, twins.
 The name pictures an upright or righteous person.
 At this location, it is said that the people camped there by the wells.

 As we saw in Exodus 15, and which must be repeated again now because the Lord repeats it here in Numbers, there is great specificity in the description – twelve springs and seventy palms.
 As we saw, it was given to make a marvelous picture for us.